Optimization

 ChatGPT

+ChatGPT pulls from live web data, knowledge bases, and well-structured content.
+It gravitates toward sites it considers trustworthy and authoritative.
+Reddit and YouTube citations have become particularly important since OpenAI's content partnership rollouts in 2024-2025.
 When a user asks "Who is the best personal injury lawyer in Dallas?", ChatGPT evaluates entities, review signals, web citations, and content quality before constructing its answer.

 Perplexity

-Perplexity shows its sources with every answer, making it the most transparent AI answer engine you can target.
+Perplexity shows its sources with every answer, making it the most transparent AI answer engine to target.
 When it answers a legal question, it links directly to the pages it drew from.
-Clear, well-formatted, authoritative content on your site can generate direct attributed traffic.
+Clear, well-formatted, authoritative content can generate direct attributed traffic.
+Strong legal authority signals matter most here: client reviews, bar memberships, press mentions, well-researched legal guides, and citations to primary legal sources.

-Priority: Well-formatted legal guides, statute citations, external trust signals, full-scope topic coverage.
+Optimization priorities: Well-formatted legal guides, statute citations, external trust signals, full-scope topic coverage.

 Claude

-Priority: Long-form legal guides, deep FAQ coverage, multi-scenario content addressing edge cases and follow-up questions.
+Optimization priorities: Long-form legal guides, deep FAQ coverage, multi-scenario content addressing edge cases and follow-up questions.

 Gemini

-Priority: Google Business Profile optimization, consistent entity data across Google properties, visual content with descriptive alt text, schema markup site-wide.
+Optimization priorities: Google Business Profile optimization, consistent entity data across Google properties, visual content with descriptive alt text, schema markup site-wide.

 AEO vs. SEO vs. GEO: Understanding the Landscape

 In practice, these strategies overlap substantially.
-Strong SEO creates the base that AEO and GEO build on.
-A well-optimized page that ranks in traditional search is also more likely to get picked up by AI answer engines.
-But the reverse isn't always true: a page that ranks well in Google may still lack the structural clarity, schema markup, or entity signals that AI answer engines need before they'll cite it.
+Strong SEO creates the base AEO and GEO build on.
+A well-optimized page that ranks in traditional search is more likely to get picked up by AI answer engines.
+The reverse is not always true.
+A page that ranks well in Google may still lack the structural clarity, schema markup, or entity signals AI answer engines need before citing it.
+CLM treats all three as integrated components of one strategy.
+Every piece of content and every technical optimization is designed to perform across traditional search, AI answer extraction, and generative model citation simultaneously.

 How CLM Builds AEO Into Every Campaign